wbamberg/idl-reference/docs/nsIExternalProtocolService.md

 Used to load a URI via an external application.
 Might prompt the user for
 permission to load the external application.

-@param aURI
-       The URI to load

-@param aWindowContext
-       The window to parent the dialog against, and, if a web handler
-       is chosen, it is loaded in this window as well.
-This parameter
-       may be ultimately passed nsIURILoader.openURI in the case of a
-       web handler, and aWindowContext is null or not present, web
-       handlers will fail.
-We need to do better than that; bug 394483
-       filed in order to track.

 @note  Embedders that do not expose the http protocol should not currently
        use web-based protocol handlers, as handoff won't work correctly